 "Most people ignorant of military matters believe the victory will be more complete if they surround the enemy in a confined place or with large numbers of soldiers, so that they can find no way of escape.
 But trapped men draw extra courage from desperation, and when there is no hope, fear takes up arms.
 Men who know without a doubt that they are going to die and will gladly die in good company.

 For this reason, Scipio's axiom has won good praise, when he said that a way should be built for the enemy to flee by.
 For when an escape-route is revealed, the minds of all are united on turning their backs, and they are slaughtered unavenged, like cattle.
 Nor is there any danger for the pursuers once the defeated have turned round the arms with which they could have defended themselves.
 In this tactic, the greater the numbers, the more easily is a mass cut down.
 For there is no need of numbers in a case where the soldiers' minds, once terrified, wish to avoid not just the enemy's weapons but his face.
 Whereas trapped men, though few in number and weak in strength, for this very fact are a match for their enemies, because desperate men know they can have no other recourse.
-'The only hope of safety for the defeated is to expect no safety.'
+'The only hope of safety for the defeated is to expect no safety.'"

 - Vegetius, Epitoma Rei Militaris III, xxi